RodrigoMattosoSilveira/react_todo/README_TODO.md

 The input element has two handler methods
 - onChange - Handles the event of navigating outside the `input` element; we want to preserve is value;
 - onKeyPress - Handles a `keypress` event, looking for the `enter` key so that we can create a new element;

+# Step 5 - Main (index) component
+We are almost done.
+There is just one component you need to build, the `TodoListApp` component; it implements methods for creating, updating, removing and completing our todos using `handleTodoCreate`, `handleTodoUpdate`, `handleTodoRemove` and `handleTodoComplete` methods respectively.

+We also use this component as our `todo store`, via the `useState` React hook.
+So, let’s build this component, step by step.

+## Imports
+First, as usually, we import the React dependencies, including the `render` method from `react-dom` so that we can render the `TodoListApp` component, our todo list app, in the DOM.

+WE also import `TodoForm` and `TodoList` components so you can later return, and render, them.
+When WE import these components WE also import the main external CSS stylesheet, so WE can later style our `todo list` app.

+## Creating todo list app state
+The app state is an array of objects, with each object representing one `todo`, which is initialized to an empty array.
+Notice how we use the `useState` hook to help us with this.

+## Creating new todos
+We use the `handleTodoCreate` method, which takes one parameter, a `todo object`.
+We do not operate on the app state; instead we create a new app state, create a new todo item, add it to the new app state, and then reset the app state with the new app state.

+## Update an existing todo
+We use the `handleTodoUpdate` method, which takes one parameter the todo item `id`.
+Again, we create a working app state, operate on it, and then use it to set a new app state.

+## Remove an existing todo
+We use the `handleTodoRemove` method, which takes one parameter the todo item `id`.
+Again, we create a working app state, operate on it, and then use it to set a new app state.

+## Completing an existing todo
+We use the `handleTodoComplete` method, which takes one parameter the todo item `id`.
+Again, we create a working app state, operate on it, and then use it to set a new app state.

+## Ensuring the todo item has a title
+We use the `handleTodoBlur` method and add/remove CSS classes to provide a visual notification to the user;

+## Returning all components
+Our todo list app is almost finished.
+Now, we now need to take all the components you’ve built so far, and imported in component, and return them.
+Make sure to provide all components with necessary props.
+After that, we can use the render() method and render the TodoListApp in the DOM.